Tony-Zong/Restaurant-Recommendation/README.md

 `dataviz_final.py`:

-`recommendation.py`:
+`recommendation.py`: script providing back-end functions to interface.py, specifically recommendation functions that return top restaurants based on search parameters along with relevant information

 `interface.py`:

 ### `archive` folder

 Other files that we created during the development process.
-Theya re now archived.
+They are now archived.